Astrometric mock observations for determining the local dark matter density: The MCMC method

-where $w$ is a weight of the surface density error; $0\le w\le1$.
-A larger $w$ means that the surface density fitting has stronger constraint in determining the best-fit parameters.
+where $w$ is a weight of the surface density error.
+Following G12, we set $w=0.1$.\footnote{In G12, $w=0.1$ was adopted although they did not introduce the parameter explicitly: they used nine bins of a tracer density profile and a surface density.} We confirmed that our results do not depend on the value of $w$ in the range between $0$ and $0.5$.

-We use a Gaussian function as our likelihood function: $P \equiv \exp\left(-\chi_{\rm tot}^2\right)$.
-A MCMC chain computes the likelihood at each step and decides whether a proposed next step is accepted or rejected according to a ratio of the likelihoods \citep[e.g.,][]{gregory:10}.
-We use a Metropolis-Hasting algorithm for our sampling scheme and run the MCMC chains of 50,000 steps: however, the first 5,000 steps are excluded as a burn-in period.
+We used a Metropolis-Hasting algorithm for our sampling scheme and ran the MCMC chains of 50,000 steps: however, the first 5,000 steps were excluded as a burn-in period.
 Parameter ranges surveyed in our study are from $0$ to $0.2~{\rm M_\odot~pc^{-3}}$ for $\rho_{\rm dm}$, $\pm10~{\rm \%}$ and $\pm25~{\rm \%}$ for $\rho_i^{\rm ass}(0)$ of stellar and gas components, respectively.
-The ranges for $\sigma_{z,i}(0)$ are listed in Table \ref{params}, and are much wider than actual observational uncertainties \citep{hf:00}.
-The medians of resultant PDFs are used as the best fit values.
-The 90 \% confidence levels (intervals between the 5th and 95th percentiles) are used as ranges of uncertainties of the calculation.
+The ranges for $\sigma_{z,i}(0)$ are listed in Table \ref{params} and are much wider than actual observational uncertainties \citep{hf:00}.
+The medians of resulting PDFs were used as the best-fit values.
+The 90 \% confidence levels (intervals between the 5th and 95th percentiles) were used as ranges of uncertainties of the calculation.